 An introduction to comparative politics.
-This course compares the major political systems in selected countries, including: industrialized democracies, developing states, and current/ former communist regimes.
+This course compares the major political systems in selected countries, including industrialized democracies, developing states, and current/former communist regimes.
 It analyzes the similarities and differences among the major states by studying their government types, ideologies, political parties, and economies.
-Students will learn not only the cases of various political systems but also the methods to compare them.
+Students will learn about methods of comparison of various political systems.
 (L)

-POLSC 3 California Politics 3 units
+POLSC 3 California Politics

 An introduction to California politics that explores state, county, and municipal governments.
-It examines how state politics impact Californians' daily lives with an insight into California's diverse and unique people, cultures, and political processes.
-Current major political issues are analyzed, such as: economic and class conflict, immigration issues, ethnic-cultural relations, and contemporary challenges that urban, suburban, and rural governments face.
+Examines how state politics impact Californians' daily lives with an insight into California's diverse and unique people, cultures, and political processes.
+Current major political issues will be analyzed, such as economic and class conflict, immigration issues, ethnic-cultural relations, and contemporary challenges that urban, suburban, and rural governments face.
 (L)